MMartin09/wallpy/README.md

   -h, --help       Show this message and exit.
 ```

+## Executable

+Wallpy could also be used without installation.
+The `bin` directory contains the pre-compiled `.exe` file.
+It requires no installation and no Python.
+The usage is the same as described in the section 'Usage'.
+The only difference is, that the application must be called with `wallpy.exe`.

+The `bin`folder contains two batch files. `wallpy-apod` sets the APoD and `wallpy-bing` the bing image.
+They could by executed with a double click on it.

 ## Contributions

 For the code to be merged, each new code must be formatted with [black](https://black.readthedocs.io) for consistency with the rest of the code.